 A membership covers up to four members living in the same household.

 What benefits do I get for a business membership?

-Business members get all the benefits of an individual membership + 4 business advertisements in our Arkansas Paddler Newsletter.
+Business members get all the benefits of membership + 4 business advertisements in our Arkansas Paddler Newsletter.
 Contact the ACC Communications Officer to get details on ad submissions.